 We will analyze if it is really necessary to initiate an appeal (if so, we will see what type), or if it would be advisable to opt for other alternative ways to end up getting the residence in Spain under an easier option.

-If your intention is to continue living in Spain, you will not be able to renew.
+But if you have obtained a 1-year card because you have applied for arraigo as a child of a father or mother who was originally Spanish, you will not be able to renew.
 Technically speaking, what you will be doing is a modification: modifying to a regular residence permit.

-While it is very easy to be granted arraigo familiar in the first place, the renewal has a number of fairly strict requirements (especially labor ones) that pose difficulties in many cases.
+In this case, the renewal has a number of fairly strict requirements (especially labor ones) that pose difficulties in many cases.

 Then, in order to renew you will have three options available.
 You will be able to modify to: